Customer service voice: How does tone of voice affect customer service?

 Casual banter can sometimes go too far.
 Yes, it's a popular default style, and it can make everyone feel at ease, especially if the speaker or writer representing your company is naturally funny.

 In the last decade emoticons [ ;P ], emoji, and colloquialisms [“lol”] have become commonplace in the contents of digital communication.
 They add some extra character to a sentence or a story, sure, sure, but is it something that every reader can appreciate?

-Although 49% of customers didn’t consider any of the listed options as too casual, 35% felt that emoticons were too informal for support services.
-Similarly, 26% said the same about colloquial words.
+Although 49 percent of customers didn’t consider any of the listed options as too casual, 35 percent felt that emoticons were too informal for support services.
+Similarly, 26 percent said the same about colloquial words.

 Jay Ivey does offer a caveat here.
 Unlike support emails, live chat is inherently more casual.
 The back-and-forth style of chat makes it easier to remember there’s a real human being with some personality on the other end.
 Sometimes, liberally using emoticons or colloquialisms in the contents of the chat might actually be appropriate, just so long as agents are conscientious of the reader's needs on the other side.

 Read the situation.
 If the customer is using emoticons or colloquial language, feel free to respond in kind.
 Just don't go overboard and treat it like a bad Twitter post.

 Ask for customer feedback